 EASIER SAID THAN DONE

-As such, we are prone to encourage others with the promise that God will use the “worst of times” in a positive way in their lives; but, when we are in such a circumstance, we just want God to change the situation.
+We are prone to encourage others with the promise that God will use the “worst of times” in a positive way in their lives, but when we are in such circumstances, we just want God to change the situation.
 We are not prone to say, “This trial is okay because it will turn out to be good in my life.”
-Romans 8:28 is a great verse but is one we would prefer to use to encourage others rather than ourselves.
+Romans 8:28 is a great verse, but it is one we would prefer to use to encourage others rather than ourselves.